sky-cloak/migration-series-8-24/README.md

 ## Scripts

+You will find under the scripts folder a set of scripts that can be used to generate users, set up environments, and other utilities needed for reproducing the migration.

 ### Keycloak User Generation Script

 This specific script generates 50,000 Keycloak users in the `test` realm using the Keycloak API.
 The script creates users with some random attributes to avoid duplicates.